| | | | | |

 We also ate at Osteria al Mare on Cannery Row, which is fantastic Italian and seafood.

-Places to Stay in Carmel and Big Sur
+Where to Stay: My Top Picks in Monterey, Carmel, and Big Sur

-Carmel, Monterey, and Big Sur are near each other, so you can stay in one and venture out on day trips for your trip’s entirety.
-I have stayed in Carmel Valley and Monterey, and both areas are convenient to see California’s central coast.
+Monterey, Carmel, and Big Sur are near each other, so you can stay in one and venture out on day trips for the entirety of your trip.
+I have stayed in Carmel Valley and Monterey, and both are convenient for seeing California’s central coast.

 Room at Bernardus Lodge & Spa